zhoufan11/learngit/readme.txt

 1222
 Git has a mutable index call stage

-Creating a new branch is quick and simple
+Creating a new branch is quick && simple

 add another line